|SIYE Time:15:13 on 17th December 2018|

 'Are you here about the bank?'
 Ginny’s voice carried clearly on the wind.
 She knew already!
 I remained motionless and listened anxiously.

 'Gringotts?' asked the man.
 He looked puzzled by Ginny's question.
 His voice was deep, pleasant and surprisingly gentle.
 'No, we just wanted to let you know that Mark called into the office this morning with some news about...'

 I had just identified the man's accent as Nottinghamshire when Ginny interrupted him.

 'Lavender!
 How is she?' asked Ginny urgently.
 The man hesitated, considering his words carefully, and the girl took his silence as an invitation.

-‘She’s recovering well,’ the girl said.
-‘Mum went to see her after we saw Mr Moon … Mark.
-He said that it would be okay.
+'She's recovering well,' the girl said.
+'Mum went to see her after Mr Moon ...
+Mark came to the office.
+He said that it would be okay for Mum to visit.
 Her old wounds reopened on Friday, just as she was changing.
-But Mum has checked the wounds and she thinks that Lavender will be out of hospital in a couple of weeks.
-Unfortunately, there’s no chance of Mr … of Mark and Lavender having another baby as her abdominal scars won’t take another pregnancy.’
+But Mum has checked the wounds and she thinks that Lavender will be out of hospital in a week or two.
+Unfortunately, they say there's no chance of Mr ... of Mark and Lavender having another baby.
+Her abdominal scars won't take another pregnancy.'

 'Poor Lavender.
 How did they take that news?'
 Ginny asked.

 'Lavender was devastated.
 Mark ... well when he was in the office I thought that he was just happy that Lavender and the baby were both going to be all right.
 The baby is doing well, she was four pounds...'

 'And fourteen ounces, I know that, but it's all I know,' Ginny interrupted.
 The girl nodded.